NHL Betting Strategies

 There are many different ways to develop your own team rankings.
 Some can be complicated algorithms with numerous stats and factors rolled in.

-Others can be as simple as using the works that experts have already done for us.
+Others can be as simple as using the work that experts have already done for us.

 NHL Team Total Points Market